0x4447/0x4447_product_answering_machine/README.md

 1. From the `Contact flow / IVR` drop down, select the flow that you created.
 1. Click `Save`.

+# Pricing

+All resources deployed via this stack will potentially cost you money.
+But you'd have to do the following for this to happen:

+- Invoke Lambdas over 1,000,000 times a month
+- Send and receive over 1000 emails a month
+- Exceed 100 build minutes on CodeBuild
+- $1 per active CodePipeline (must run at least once a month to be considered active)

+The only payment you'll encounter from Day One is with Connect, since they bill per minutes of use, check their [pricing](https://aws.amazon.com/connect/pricing/) page to get an idea of costs.

 # How to work with this project

 When you want to deploy the stack, the only file you should be interested in is the `CloudFormation.json` file.
 If you'd like to modify the stack, we recommend that you use the [Grapes framework](https://github.com/0x4447/0x4447-cli-node-grapes), which was designed to make it easier to work with the CloudFormation file.
 If you'd like to keep your sanity, never edit the main CF file 🤪.